sysprog21/threaded-logger/README.md

 The queue can also be allowed to loose lines, avoiding the thread to block until some space are freeed.

-For convenience / easy tracing, another option is there to log the number of lost lines soon as some more space is free.
-This allows you to know the queue was too small at a certain point in time and maybe fine tune the buffer size for that thread or debug why this is happening at these times.

 As stated, the main goal of this logger is to minimize as much as possible the time spent by the threads to log something on the terminal or on slow